netease-im/node-nim-loader/README.md

-# Node Native Loader
+# Node NIM Loader

 Package for loading native files in Node and Electron applications.
-The project is inspired by the [node-addon-loader](https://github.com/ushu/node-addon-loader).
+The project is inspired by the [node-addon-loader](https://github.com/ushu/node-addon-loader) and  [node-native-ext-loader](https://github.com/smt116/node-native-ext-loader).
 It works in the similar way but **allows to build path at runtime**.

 ## Installation